Jlexender/progog/README.md

 ## Parallelism note

-We retrieve next block hash from the HTTP request, hence, parallelism is very limited when sending HTTP requests and I did not find an adequate applicaiton of itg here.
+We retrieve next block hash from the HTTP request, hence, parallelism is very limited when sending HTTP requests and I did not find an adequate applicaiton of it here.